tianzhuo112/VTMagic/README.md

 #### Appearance methods

-VTMagic will automatically calls appearance methods when user switches the page, you should do something in here, e.g. refresh page info.
+VTMagic will automatically calls appearance methods when user switches the page, maybe you should do something in here, e.g. refresh page info.

 ```objective-c
 - (void)viewDidAppear:(BOOL)animated